 Has the same pH as the vagina (3.5-7).
 An imbalance of vaginal pH can lead to bacterial vaginosis and yeast infection (pH is the line of defense against sperm and bacterial infection.
 The pH of the lube affects the pH of the vagina directly

 Has few ingredients

 Another Fun Fact: Organic coconut oil has an osmolality of 180-340, in total harmony with the body.
-However, the jury is still out on whether or not it is completely safe to use as a lubricant due to how difficult it is for the body to naturally eject it.
+However, we do not recommend it as a lubricant due to how difficult it is for the body to naturally eject it.
 When it hangs around for too long, bacteria can form and infection result.

 Great lube maximises sexual pleasure.
 It heightens sensation, reduces irritation and creates so much slippery slidey fun.
 It’s the sexiest product you can buy and should enjoy a huge market.
 For women who are menopausal, are naturally ‘dry’ - a potentially shaming description (we prefer dehydrated), using some medications or have had chemo or radiation, lubricant can change their life.